 - Registration.
 Many regulations require you to register the test results or documentation with a reporting body.
 In some cases you will file the paperwork, in others the CM, in others you may have to have an in-country representative file the paperwork for you.

 Click here for Part 2 in the series which focuses on what regulations cover and how they apply.
-In the meantime, if you have questions or comments feel free to give us a shout in the comments section or Ask an Engineer in Product Planner.
+In the meantime, if you have questions or comments feel free to give us a shout in the comments section or Get one-on-one help from an engineering expert.